 The goal is to find a cabinet that not only looks great but also simplifies your routine.
 By thinking ahead and avoiding some key pitfalls, you can ensure your new cabinet is a perfect fit for your space and your life.
 We see homeowners make the same few mistakes time and again, but the good news is that they are all easily avoidable with a little planning.
 Let’s walk through the three most common mistakes when choosing laundry room storage and, more importantly, how you can sidestep them to create a truly functional and beautiful space.

-Mistake #1: Forgetting About Traffic Flow
+Mistake #1: Ignoring Your Room’s Traffic Flow

 It’s easy to get focused on how much a cabinet can hold, but it’s just as important to consider how it fits into the flow of your room.
 A cabinet that’s too deep can create a bottleneck, making it awkward to open the dryer door or carry a full laundry basket.
 Before you commit, think about your daily routine.
 Where do you stand when you sort clothes?
 Can you comfortably access your washer and dryer?
 The best laundry room setup allows for easy movement, ensuring your storage works with you, not against you.
 A well-placed cabinet should make your chores easier, not create an obstacle course.